Information Management

 ‘Archives New Zealand’ means the department of state responsible for managing public archives and setting standards around public records under the direction of the Chief Archivist.

-‘Chief Archivist’ means the Chief Executive of Archives New Zealand, with the function of exercising leadership in information management in public offices and in management of public archives in New Zealand.
+‘Chief Archivist’ means the Chief Executive of Archives New Zealand, with the function of exercising leadership in information management in public offices and management of public archives in New Zealand.

-‘Disposal’ includes destruction, submission to the Chief Archivist for assessment as a public archive, or retention as public archive.
+‘Disposal’ includes destruction, submission to the Chief Archivist for assessment as a public archive, or retention as a public archive.

 ‘Public Records’ means information created or received by a public office in the conduct of its affairs, and includes records created or maintained digitally.
-This excludes records not covered by the Public Records Act, i.e., Teaching and Research materials generated by academic staff or learners.
+This excludes records not covered by the Public Records Act, i.e., teaching and research materials generated by kaimahi or ākonga.

 ‘Information and Records’ means information created or received in the transaction of business.
 Information and records may be in any format – paper-based, digital documents, data, excel spreadsheets, emails, photographs, etc.

 General Disposal Authorities (GDA) refer to the disposal authorities issued by the Chief Archivist of Archives New Zealand.
-A GDA sets out the authority and criteria for retention and disposal of specified records not listed in the sector-specific authority.
+A GDA sets out the authority and criteria for retention, and disposal of specified records not listed in the sector-specific authority.
 This includes People and Culture, Finance, and other common corporate records.

-Te Pūkenga NZ DA424 refers to the sector-specific disposal authority which sets out the authority and criteria for retention and disposal of records specific to Institutes of Technology and Polytechnics.
+Te Pūkenga NZ DA424 refers to the sector-specific disposal authority which sets out the authority and criteria for retention, and disposal of records specific to Institutes of Technology and Polytechnics.

-- Access to information by members of the public and external organisations is governed by specific legislation (namely the Official Information Act 1982 and the Privacy Act 2020) and may be subject to other legal considerations.
+11. Access to information by members of the public and external organisations is governed by specific legislation (namely the Official Information Act 1982 and the Privacy Act 2020) and may be subject to other legal considerations.

 Roles and Responsibilities